What Are Your "Desert Island" UAD Plug‑Ins?

-"The UAD plug-in that makes it into absolutely every mix I do is the Ampex ATR-102 Tape Recorder plug-in.
-Sometimes I'll add it into the mix early on so that I can 'mix into' the tape saturation, or I'll apply it much later in the process where it helps to glue the mix together.
+"The UAD plug-in that makes it into absolutely every mix is the Ampex ATR-102 Tape Recorder.
+Sometimes I'll add it into the mix early on so that I can mix into the tape saturation, or I'll apply it later in the process where it helps glue the mix together.

-Finally, every mix I do will also use the 1176 Classic Limiter Collection — they ooze character, and breathe like the hardware does."
+Finally, every mix I do will feature the 1176 Classic Limiter Collection — they ooze character, and breathe like the hardware does."

 Darrell Thorp — Producer/Engineer (Beck, Radiohead, Charlotte Gainsbourg)

 "My first choice is the 1176LN.
 What can't you do with this compressor?
 It’s amazing on everything — bass, drums, vocals, guitars — from soft compression to stun.